openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/02-deploying-an-existing-container-image.md

 *Services* provide a convenient abstraction layer inside OpenShift to find a group of like *Pods*.
 They also act as an internal proxy/load balancer between those *Pods* and anything else that needs to access them from inside the OpenShift environment.
-For example, if you needed to start up multiple instances of the `parksmap` application to handle the volume of requests to it, you could spin up more *Pods*.
+For example, if you needed to start up multiple instances of the `parksmap-py` application to handle the volume of requests to it, you could spin up more *Pods*.
 OpenShift automatically maps them as endpoints to the *Service*, and the incoming requests would not notice anything different except that the *Service* was now doing a better job handling